 Now that you’ve spent all that money for a trip (or getting ready to hand it over) you need to know a few things- mostly, where the freebies are at Disney World, especially if you are doing Disney on a Budget.

 I’m right there with you, I LOVE a good freebie.
 Who doesn’t?

 While Disney doesn’t like to give much away for free ( I mean they started charging guests to park overnight at resorts they are paying for- UGH!
-I’m still bitter about that one).
+I’m a little miffed about that one).

 they DO have some freebie options for their guests.

 These freebie options can be found inside the parks and outside (so you don’t always need a ticket for them! booyah!)
 And speaking of outside the park options, did you know you can meet the characters without a ticket?
 While the free options are always guaranteed, there is a way to see some of your favorites without ever stepping foot inside of the parks!

 Some are physical items and some are experiences, so I’ll separate them below!